Unlock a world of privilege and prestige with Maltese citizenship through the Malta Citizenship by Merit Program.

 such a property up to code.

-Our professional relationships in Malta guarantee to our clients
+in Malta guarantee to our clients a smooth, comprehensive service

-a smooth, comprehensive service that includes identifying suitable
+that includes identifying suitable properties, providing transport

-properties, providing transport for property viewings, drafting/reviewing
+for property viewings, drafting/reviewing legal contracts, and/or

-travel to Malta to finalize the transaction.
+to finalize the transaction.

 Q: Do I need to invest in a Malta company and create